An Overview of the 2% Rule in Real Estate Investing

 What Is the 2% Rule?

-The 2% rule is actually a formula designed to quickly determine whether a property will produce a positive cash flow.
+Like the 1% rule, the 2% rule is actually a formula designed to quickly determine whether a property will produce a positive cash flow.
 In the ideal scenario, if a property fits into this rule, then you know whether the property is worth looking further into.
 This allows you to save time and look through more properties at a time instead of deep diving into the metrics of every single property.

 The formula is the monthly rent of the property divided by its purchase price– monthly rent/purchase price= X. If the result is two percent or greater, then it falls within the 2% rule; if not, the property is less likely to produce positive cash flow.
 To simplify the math, let’s look at an example.